dasmikko/dasmikko.github.io.old/_posts/2015-02-18-ditching-gamedev.md

 ---
+layout: post
 published: true
+title: Ditching game-development
 ---

-## Ditching game-development
+## Really?

-I have decided to ditch game development, and started on working with NW.js again!
+Yes, I have decided to ditch game development, and started on working with NW.js again!

 It's super fun and easy to use!